haywhyz/edutech-1/README.md

 ### EduTech
-This is an mvp for an edutech website using php(laravel) which can be assecced on this link https://ecxedu.000webhostapp.com
+This is an mvp for an edutech website using php(laravel) which can be accessed on this link https://ecxedu.000webhostapp.com

 There was one contributor https://github.com/haywhyz